tasxatzial/leaf-search-trees/README.md

 Use the provided Makefile:

-### Building the library

 ```bash
 make lbst.o
 ```

 Note: The above command builds a module that contains only the functions declared in lbst_public.h.
-It does not include the function lbst_print_tree which is related to the internal dictionary representation and is not necessary for using the library.
+It does not include the function lbst_print_tree which is related to the internal dictionary representation.

-### Building the test files
+## Tests

 Using the library is demonstrated in [main.c](main.c).

-Build the tests with:
+Build:

 ```bash
 make lbst_test
 ```

-and run with:
+Run:

 ```bash
 ./lbst_test